H.R. 6550: American FIRST Act of 2025

 1

-The Federal Reserve, OCC, and FDIC would each have to submit yearly reports to Congress on their work with international financial regulatory or supervisory groups.
+The Federal Reserve, the OCC, and the FDIC would each have to submit yearly reports to Congress on their work with international financial regulatory and supervisory groups.

 2